Venkat2811/product-http-load-balancer/README.md

 -Then install this product.

--Now Clone and do 'mvn install' on https://github.com/Venkat2811/carbon-gateway-framework.git as it has support for LB
+-Now Clone and do 'mvn install' on https://github.com/Venkat2811/carbon-gateway-framework.git as it has support for LB.

 -Again do 'mvn install' on this product.